pivotal-cf/bosh-creds-resource/README.md

 `deployment` param is optional -- it is added to the bosh_source.json for use with [bosh-deployment resource](https://github.com/cloudfoundry/bosh-deployment-resource).

-Then you will the following files:
+Then you will get the following files:
 ```
 - om-bosh-creds/bosh-ca.pem
 - om-bosh-creds/director_ip